daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 $$

 So what does MF learn in this case?
 Before we answer that, let's get even more evil.
-Imagine we train the model with 24 `factors` (the hyperparameter discussed earlier), what do you think the model would learn?
+We train the model with 24 `factors` (the hyperparameter discussed earlier), what do you think the model will learn?
 It ends up learning exactly what it should;
-to approximate the interaction matrix by inverting the item factor matrix to produce the identity.
+an approximation of the interaction matrix (identity) by **inverting the item factor matrix**.

 ```python
 import implicit.als as mf